 The types of data Master Data Management (MDM) manages include:

 - Finance data

-As an example, a retailer could use PIM technology to import data directly from an ERP and house it in a single location.
-Then, the retailer would be able to enrich the data and distribute it through all sales channels.
+For example, you could use PIM technology to import data directly from your ERP system.
+As such, your PIM would provide you with a single location for all product data.
+Within this central hub, you can enrich the data and distribute it to all your sales channels.